Can I Drink Any Amount of Alcohol While I’m Pregnant?

 • Greater likelihood of substance abuse later in life

-The difficulties listed above are all part of a condition that’s known as fetal alcohol spectrum disorder (FASD).
+The difficulties listed above are all part of a condition that’s known as fetal alcohol syndrome or fetal alcohol spectrum disorder (FASD).
 Additionally, some babies and children may have one or two of these concerns, while others may have all of them (plus additional ones that aren’t listed here).

 The point is, if you drink alcohol while pregnant, the effects on your child can vary widely – and you may not become aware of the full scope of the harm they have experienced for many years.